 Documentation and information regarding requests for accommodations and disabilities are confidential.
 Information is shared only with those who have a legitimate need to know.
 The disability services coordinator may share some information with instructors and others to coordinate accommodations.

 If you disagree with the approved accommodation, promptly provide a written statement of your concern, with supporting medical documentation, to the disability services coordinator.
 All grievances must be filed within 90 days of the alleged act of discrimination.

 The committee may contact the instructor, program managers, or other appropriate personnel to discuss the requested accommodations, as needed.
 The committee may also request additional medical documentation or an independent medical evaluation on the request for accommodation.

-In cases where timeliness of an accommodation is important, every reasonable effort will be made to complete each stage of the process within 10 working days, unless the circumstances require a more rapid response.
+In cases where timeliness of an accommodation is important, every reasonable effort is made to complete each stage of the process within 10 working days, unless the circumstances require a more rapid response.
 In some situations, we may provide the requested accommodation on a provisional basis, without obligation to continue the accommodation if it is found to be unreasonable or inappropriate.

 If you are dissatisfied with a decision of the committee, you may appeal in writing to the Director of University Disability Services, by e-mail at firstname.lastname@example.org.
 Call (617) 495-1859 or (617) 495-4801 (TDD) if you have any questions.

 Read about the University grievance process for more information.
-In most circumstances, the University disability coordinator will not overturn the decision of the committee unless presented with new information or other grounds that warrant a different outcome.
+In most circumstances, the University disability coordinator does not overturn the decision of the committee unless presented with new information or other grounds that warrant a different outcome.